 Phoenix is spread out, and distances between places of interest to visitors tend to be significant; therefore, outside of the downtown area, a rental car is ideal.
-However, the METRO light rail, which started operating in 2008, is already the 12th busiest light rail system in the country, and has made getting around much easier for visitors.
+However, the Valley Metro light rail in Phoenix is one of the busiest light rail systems in the country, and has made getting around much easier for visitors.
 Staions run right by some of the city's top attractions, such as the Phoenix Art Museum, the Heard Museum, and the Arizona Science Centre.
 Valley Metro buses access areas the light rail doesn't reach and the rail and bus routes have the same basic fares: adult fares start at $2 and tickets can be purchased from vending machines at all stations.
 There is also a free central city shuttle bus service, called DASH (Downtown Area Shuttle), which is useful for accessing attractions like the state capitol and major shopping malls.
-The buses run on weekdays between 6.30am and 5.30pm.
-The city's bus service is called Valley Metro, and schedules are available from the Central Station and Frys supermarkets.
-Taxis are freely available from local companies but tend to be expensive and are not recommended for getting around, unless for a short trip within a limited area.
+Taxis are freely available from local companies but tend to be expensive and are not recommended for travelling long distances.

 Become our Phoenix Travel Expert

 We are looking for contributors for our Phoenix travel guide.
 If you are a local, a regular traveller to Phoenix or a travel professional with time to contribute and answer occasional forum questions, please contact us.